Skip to main content

 widget-d0638429-e05

-In collaboration with the URMC Environmental Health Sciences Center’s Inhalation Exposure Facility, the McGraw lab has developed a variety of in vitro and in vivo vapor exposure systems.
-These exposure systems are used to model acute and chronic lung and airway diseases following inhalation exposures to toxic chemicals.
+In collaboration with the University of Rochester’s P30 Environmental Health Sciences Center’s Inhalation Exposure Facility, the lab develops a variety of in vitro and in vivo exposure systems.
+These exposure systems are used to model acute and chronic lung diseases following inhalation of environmental exposures.

 in vivo vapor exposure systems